Mahmutcano/rickandmorty/README.md

 - **Pagination**: Use the "Previous" and "Next" buttons to navigate through pages of characters.
 - **View Details**: Click on "View Details" to see more information about a character.
 - **Add to Favorites**: Logged-in users can add characters to their favorites by clicking on "Add to Favorites".
+- **Remove from Favorites**: Users can also remove characters from their favorites, managing their preferred list more effectively.

 ## Authentication